Today I’m going to go through a whole bunch of really cheap options for Sony full-frame cameras.

 If you start looking for full-frame lenses, you’ll quickly realize now what you will find; it’s going to be expensive compared to lenses for smaller sensors.

 And therefore, the Samyang is actually at the mid or even low-end pricing compared to the rest of choice.

 The 14 millimeter generally does a good job, but it’s nowhere near perfect, which is expected when going for the lower price.

 In conclusion, the Samyang 14 millimeter f 2.8 was definitely a good purchase for me.
-It’s not at all the best, but it’s pretty good, especially for that price.

-It has its little struggles sometimes, but usually, it satisfies me.
 So if you’re looking for a budget, full-frame, extreme wide-angle lens with a low aperture which isn’t perfect but quite good, I can genuinely recommend this lens to you.

 A fast standard zoom lens with a maximum aperture of F 2.8 is a vitally important option for manufacturers.

 To offer on any camera system provides a flexible compromise between having a workable zoom range and still having a wider maximum aperture for shooting in low light or getting somewhat out of focus backgrounds.

 Personally, I’ve come to prefer using fine lenses for my own work, but fast standard zoom lenses are still a more fun and simple option to use.